goodpink/goodpink.github.io/README.md

 # Ryo Yonetani, Ph.D.

 Research Associate

-Institute of Industrial Science
-The University of Tokyo
+Institute of Industrial Science, The University of Tokyo